Signature of pressure-induced topological phase transition in ZrTe$_5$: Experimental Results and Discussion

 \section{Experimental Results and Discussion}

 Transport measurements on ZrTe$_5$ nanoflakes, including application of pressure, were successfully performed on six devices in the $50-150$ nm thickness range, all of which behaved consistently.
-Here we discuss the results on two example devices; data on the others is shown in the Supporting Information (see Fig. S1).
+Here we discuss the results on two example devices; data on the others is shown in Supplementary Note 1.
 The measurement setup is shown in \hyperref[fig2]{Fig.~\ref{fig2}} (a), where the ZrTe$_5$ crystallographic $a$-axis is oriented horizontally on the image.
 A bias current was applied and simultaneous longitudinal and transverse measurements were taken.
 The temperature dependence of $R_\text{xx}$, the longitudinal resistance of device S1 (approx. 155\,nm thick), is plotted at different pressures in \hyperref[fig2]{Fig.~\ref{fig2}} (b).
 The characteristic resistivity peak of ZrTe$_5$ is observed to change with pressure, with both the resistance magnitude $R_\text{p}$ and its temperature position $T_\text{p}$ changing non-monotonically, first showing a decrease and then a subsequent increase with application of pressure.
-Previous measurements on bulk ZrTe$_5$ crystals have shown nonmonotonic strain or pressure dependence as well\,\cite{dirac-and-sti-and-wti_mutch-strainTunedTransition-esttptz_2019,pressure_prb_akrap_2020}.
-In \hyperref[fig2]{Fig.~\ref{fig2}} (c) the extracted $R_\text{p}(T)$ dependence is shown as green squares.
-Though temperature dependent measurements can only be performed at a static pressure, which is set at room temperature (RT), we were able to measure the RT sample resistance dynamically during pressure application or release.
-This is plotted as the orange datapoints in \hyperref[fig2]{Fig.~\ref{fig2}} (c), and follows the $R_\text{p}(T)$ dependence trend (green squares) well.
+In \hyperref[fig2]{Fig.~\ref{fig2}} (c) the extracted $R_\text{p}$ pressure dependence is shown as green squares.
+Though temperature dependent measurements can only be performed at a static pressure, which is set at room temperature (RT), the RT sample resistance can be measured dynamically during pressure application or release.
+The RT pressure dependence of sample S6 (see magnetotransport data in Supplementary Fig. 1) is plotted as the orange datapoints in \hyperref[fig2]{Fig.~\ref{fig2}} (c), and follows the $R_\text{p}$ pressure dependence trend of sample S1 (green squares) well.
 This RT pressure dependence of $R_\text{xx}$ is robust and reproducible across all samples, with a distinguishable minimum around 0.7 GPa.